walakaka77/test-doc-site/index.markdown

 6. **Personal Experiences:** And this section will detail personal experiences such as meditation, mental health, productivity and much more.
 Essentially, anything that cannot fit into the other categories will come to this section -- can't go wrong since this section is personal to me haha!

+7. **Friends of Walakaka:** This section aims to make the blog less self-centric, by checking out other people.
+Idea is so that people don't get bored reading just about me.

 ## Thank you!
 Lastly, if you guys made it this far, I'd like to thank you guys for reading.
 Please feel free to give us feedback -- constructive criticism please, no haters because my heart can't take it.